New arts district aims to brighten Chennai community's dark reputation

 It has a reputation for being steeped in alcoholism, drug use and crime.
 Some residents have reportedly been refused jobs when employers discovered their address.

-"When you Google Kannagi Nagar there are articles telling you not to go there," said Karan Kaul, assistant curator of St+art.
+"When you Google Kannagi Nagar, there are articles telling you not to go there," said Karan Kaul, assistant curator of St+art.
 "It's cut off from the city."

 St+art saw an opportunity to turn drab residential housing blocks into a series of huge canvases for Chennai's first dedicated art district.